tylersayshi/tsec/README.md

 # TypeScript Erasable Codemod

 **Disclaimer: This is under very initial development and is not ready at all for use.
-Contributions and feedback are very welcome still though 🙌**
+Contributions and feedback are very welcome though 🙌**

 Hi!
 This is `tsec`, the codemod tool for automatically migrating your code to be compatible with TypeScript's